Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 where $bias$ determines the minimum brightness, and $u$ is a sample from an uniform distribution between[0,1].
 In  our tests we set $bias=10$ and $\gamma = 2$

 Most works so far use real scenery images as backgrounds for the synthetic samples.
-We also explored applying solid colour backgrounds.
+We also explored applying solid colour backgrounds, as shown in the image above.

 All options included we were able to generate four different datasets: